 Hi there, I was wondering why a patient with chronic kidney failure would have normal levels of sodium and potassium in the blood test result?

 - Normal potassium levels in infants

-- Normal blood potassium levels
+- Normal range for potassium levels

 - What is the normal level of potassium in the blood?